malgorzataolak/steam-statistics/README.md

+Installation notes

+Open steam-statistics directory and run npm install to install and npm start to run project.
+Open localhost:3000 in browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>